UTA-SPRLab/freephish/README.md

 For more information about these attacks please check our ACM IMC 2023 paper - <add link>

-Here is a demo of FreePhish running on Brave Browser:
+Here is a preview of FreePhish running on Brave Browser:

 ![Extension Preview](./extension_preview.gif)